Jungle Menace

 Jungle Menace (1937) is the first serial released by Columbia Pictures.

 Based on the success of Republic Pictures's 1936 serial Darkest Africa, starring real-life animal trainer Clyde Beatty, Columbia made this exotic jungle serial starring real-life animal collector Frank "Bring 'Em Back Alive" Buck.
 Set in the fictional land of Seemang in Asia, Buck plays the role of Frank Hardy, a soldier of fortune who intervenes in and investigates attempts to run a rubber plantation owner and his daughter off their land.

-It was directed by Harry L. Fraser and George Melford, and filmed in black and white in California, USA.
+It was directed by Harry L. Fraser and George Melford, and filmed in black and white in Stockton, California, USA.

 In 1946, material from this serial was re-edited into the 70-minute feature film adaptation called Jungle Terror.

 Plot

 In the Asian province of Seemang, where the Bay of Bengal meets the jungle, Chandler Elliott (John St. Polis) owns a large and prosperous rubber plantation.
 His attractive daughter, Dorothy (Charlotte Henry), is engaged to neighboring planter Tom Banning (William Bakewell), but troubles are brewing for both plantations.
 They ship a cargo of rubber on a riverboat to be taken to an ocean port, but the boat is hi-jacked by river pirates.
 They kill the crew and steal the shipment.
 This is part of a plot by Jim Murphy (LeRoy Mason), Elliott's plantation manager, and others to force Elliott to sell his plantation.
 Local explorer Frank Hardy (Frank Buck) determines to find out who is behind the plot.